Ask Experts Questions for FREE Help!

 Mar 23, 2009, 06:42 PM

 I would look into split unit ac systems.
 They mount on the wall and the condenser sits outside.
-You will most likely need two or three of them to keep a house of this size comfy. these systems do not require any ductwork, and work very well.
+You will most likely need two or three of them to keep a house of this size comfy.
+These systems do not require any ductwork, and work very well.
 If you would like more info on them, please let me know.

-With an unfinished basement, you could aslo have and air handler installed, but it would require installing ductwork.
+With an unfinished basement, you could also have and air handler installed, but it would require installing ductwork.
 I really think your best bet would be mini split system.
 Let me know what you think.

 Brewcityman2001